 This is the place you can purchase pre-made templates for Pinterest, Instagram as well as stock photos and fonts for your website.

-In this 4-day e-course, you’ll learn how to set up a website/blog to get started with blogging / your online business.
+In this 5-day training, you’ll learn how to set up a website with a blog as the foundation for your online business.

-From purchasing the domain and setting up the hosting, connecting it to WordPress and selecting the right theme, you get an entire bite-sized step by step walk through all of it.
+From purchasing the domain and setting up the hosting, connecting it to WordPress and selecting the right theme, you get an entire bite-sized step by step walkthrough.

 How to grow your blog with Pinterest

-This 5-day e-course will teach you about the basics of Pinterest for businesses.
+This 5-day training will teach you about the basics of Pinterest for businesses.